-Main work due to start
+Main work underway

-Whilst there will inevitably be some disruption full closures will be kept to an absolute minimum and scheduled for off-peak travel times where possible.
+Whilst there will inevitably be some disruption, full closures will be kept to an absolute minimum and scheduled for off-peak travel times where possible.

-- see the Highways Agency website
+For more information see the Highways Agency website.

 The A453 is one of the most congested roads in the country and costs larger businesses as much as £100,000 a year because of increased fuel usage, lack of access to customers, abandoned journeys and accident costs.